MEEDOO99/MEEDOO/Rules-Guidebook.md

 **B3-1.** Any malicious content (links to IP phishing sites, viruses, malware, etc.) warrant immediate ban.

+**B3-2.** 'Shitposting' or low-quality posts that are not meant to be serious belong in "#off-topic".

 ### B4.
 Posting in the correct channel
 Each channel functions like a 'category' on traditional internet forums.
 Only things related to the main topic of that channel can be posted there.